-Data stealing blotware found on cheap android phones
+Data stealing blotware found on cheap android phones |

-Some cheap phones sold in developing countries contain pre-installed apps that secretly collect user data, according to The Wall Street Journal.
+that secretly collect user data, according to The Wall Street Journal.

-Data-stealing bloatware is found on cheap Android phones Apps pre-installed on phones sold in developing countries said to secretly collect user data.
+Apps pre-installed on phones sold in developing countries said to secretly collect user data.

 The apps have reportedly collected IMEI numbers, MAC addresses, and location data.
 The CEO of the company at the center of the report says his company hasn’t broken any data-collection laws.